 Ian recalls last year’s holiday season, the parrandas and the large spreads of food that included traditional desserts of arroz con leche, rice cooked with coconut milk, sugar and spices, and a coconut milk custard known as tembleque.
 “We had the whole family together,” he says.

-The boys also miss three of their cousins -- ages 6, 9, 13 -- who lived down the street but left the island for Pennsylvania about a month after the storm.
-Many Puerto Ricans have fled the island in recent weeks to stay with relatives or in hotels on the mainland.
+The boys also miss three of their cousins – ages 6, 9, 13 – who lived down the street but left the island for Pennsylvania about a month after the storm.
+Many Puerto Ricans have fled in recent weeks to stay with relatives or in hotels on the mainland.

 “I cried so much that day,” Elian says.
 “I don’t know when they’ll be back.”

-Ian hopes to get new clothes for Christmas.
-Elian wants a scooter and a juice mug to replace the one -- it was yellow, with a smiley face -- he lost in the hurricane.
+Ian says he hopes to get new clothes for Christmas.
+Elian wants a scooter and a juice mug to replace the one – it was yellow, with a smiley face – he lost in the hurricane.